fkr4eng/stafo/data/V0/formalized_statements_v0.md

         - 'system1' 'hat Übertragungsfunktion' 'tf1'
         - 'out1' is an instance of 'Sprungantwort'
         - 'system1' 'has output signal' 'out1'
-        - 'p1' is instance of 'complex number'
+        - 'p1' is an instance of 'complex number'
         - 'tf1' 'hat Polstelle' 'p1'
-        - 'p2' is instance of 'complex number'
+        - 'p2' is an instance of 'complex number'
         - 'tf1' 'hat Polstelle' 'p2'
         - 'sop1' is an instance of 'set of poles'
         - 'tf1' 'has set of poles' 'sop1'